jaedsonpys/pylcount/README.md

 ```

 In the above command, we are ignoring the `venv` directory and only getting the files with the `.py` and `.md` extensions.

+## License

+This project uses the `MIT License`, [see the LICENSE](https://github.com/jaedsonpys/pylcount/blob/master/LICENSE) file in the root of the project for more information.